 - Effective communication within the organization.

 - Reduced Planning time.

 Disadvantages of Wide Span of Control

 - Difficulty in management if the number is considerably large.

 - Requirement of qualified superior.

 - Delegation of authority may be difficult at lower levels.

 Narrow Span of Control

 A narrow span contains fewer subordinates at a single level.
-It results in an increased number of management levels making an organization taller in structure.
+Consequently, it increases the number of management levels making an organization taller in structure.

 Advantages of Narrow Span of Control